-The award-winning engineering team at PFlow Industries has unparalleled experience in the VRC industry and the technical know-how to solve a myriad of vertical lifting design problems.
-We have the knowledge and expertise to build a custom VRC for your exact needs.
+The award-winning engineering team at PFlow Industries has unparalleled experience in the material lift industry.
+Their technical know-how enables them to solve your toughest vertical material lifting challenges.

-We scrutinize and address every detail of your job to manufacture a custom VRC for your exact application, cover all design and construction issues, provide complete code-approved engineered drawings, and deliver ongoing service and support.
+We scrutinize and address every detail of each project to design and manufacture custom material lifting equipment for your specific application.
+Our expert engineers cover all design and construction issues, provide complete code-approved engineered drawings, and our in-house customer support team delivers exceptional ongoing service and support.

-Our focus has always been on safety, advanced technology, and creating solutions for specific vertical material handling problems.
+Our focus is, and always has been on safety, advanced technology, and creating solutions for specific vertical material handling challenges.

 VRC Product Selector Guidelines

 The following table should be used only as a guideline in determining which PFlow lifting conveyor is right for your application.
+Weight capacity is based on carriage size and added options.
 PFlow has designed vertical reciprocating conveyors (VRCs) to lift materials that weigh 10 pounds to more than 100,000 pounds.
 If you have application questions, please call us in Milwaukee at 1-414-352-9000.

 |MODEL||M SERIES||F SERIES||21 SERIES||D SERIES||B SERIES||DB SERIES|